DeltaFi (DELFI) Price Reaches $0.0014 on Top Exchanges

 About DeltaFi

 DeltaFi launched on April 6th, 2022.
 DeltaFi’s total supply is 1,000,000,000 tokens.
-DeltaFi’s official message board is medium.com/deltafi.
 DeltaFi’s official Twitter account is @deltafi_ai and its Facebook page is accessible here.
+The official message board for DeltaFi is medium.com/deltafi.
 DeltaFi’s official website is www.deltafi.ai.

 Buying and Selling DeltaFi

-It is usually not possible to buy alternative cryptocurrencies such as DeltaFi directly using U.S. dollars.
-Investors seeking to acquire DeltaFi should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+It is usually not possible to buy alternative cryptocurrencies such as DeltaFi directly using US dollars.
+Investors seeking to trade DeltaFi should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy DeltaFi using one of the exchanges listed above.

 Receive News & Updates for DeltaFi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DeltaFi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.